steinea/what-i-had-to-do/articles/Nick Offerman Says Ideas Have Been Pitched For Bill & Frank Return On The Last Of Us.md

 ---
-title: Nick Offerman Says Ideas Have Been Pitched For Bill & Frank Return On ‘The Last Of Us’
+title: Nick Offerman Says Ideas Have Been Pitched For Bill & Frank Return On The Last Of Us
 author: Rosy Cordero
 publication: Deadline
 date: 2024-01-06